 If you search on Google “how to transcribe youtube videos”.
-Then, the search results will either show you some paid audio transcription services like Fiverr/ Rev. Or, some blogs will suggest you audio transcribing tools, in which you have to type manually by playing video side-by-side.
-But, thankfully, there are so many better ways to transcribing youtube videos.
+Then, the search results will either show you some paid audio transcription services like Fiverr/ Rev. Or, or some blogs will suggest you audio transcribing tools, in which you have to type manually by playing video side-by-side.
+But, thankfully, there are so many better ways to transcribe youtube videos.

 With the help of machine learning, nowadays computers are capable to auto-generate subtitles from any video or audio.
 A few months back, Google released the “Live Transcribe” App.
 Which offers real-time transcription.
-Google has also integrated the same “Speech-To-Text API” in its web application like Google docs, Google translate.
-By default, it listens to voice from the device’s microphone.
+Google has also integrated the same “Speech-To-Text API” in its web application like Google docs, and google translate.
+By default, it listens to the voice from the device’s microphone.
 But, by making the fine adjustments, we can use it to convert any video/audio to text.

 And, it does support many foreign languages.
 To be honest, this method is still not 100% accurate.
 But, with clear audio, you can easily archive up to 90% accuracy.
 If you’re aware, YouTube uses speech recognition technology to automatically create captions for videos.
-And, from YouTube creator studio, users can add auto-generated subtitles in their uploaded videos.
+And, from YouTube creator studio, users can add auto-generated subtitles to their uploaded videos.
 YouTube also offers a translation feature.
-So, most of the YouTube videos come with subtitles.
+So, most YouTube videos come with subtitles.
 And, with some free tools, you can easily download it.
 Sounds interesting?
 So, let’s see how to do it.

 Transcribe YouTube Videos

-Copy/Paste the YouTube Transcript
+Method 1: Copy/Paste the YouTube Transcript

 Before you move on to the real-time video transcription method.
 It will be better to check if the video already has subtitles or not.
 Because YouTube natively provides a “transcript” option for such videos.
 To check, play the YouTube video.
 And, look for the cc button before the settings icon.
-Alternatively, you can click on settings icon > select subtitles from there.
+Alternatively, you can click on the settings icon > select subtitles from there.

 3. You can simply select the whole transcript and copy it.
 (Just highlight all the text by dragging.
 And, press Ctrl + C to copy.)
 After that, paste this anywhere, or in notepad and your transcript will be ready.

-Note: If you’re using Android or iOS smartphone.
+Note: If you’re using an Android or iOS smartphone.
 Then, simply open the YouTube site in desktop mode.
 And, with that, the Transcript option will show in your smartphone.
 You can use the Chrome browser for it.

-Youtube Subtitle Downloader Extension
+Method 2: Youtube Subtitle Downloader Extension

 Though, the copy/paste method is quite easy.
 But, if you want to make the process super easy, then try a Chrome extension.
 There are two extensions that can extract “Transcript” from a YouTube video.